solafide-dev/august/README.md

 # August

-August is a persistant data storage library that is based around folders and flat files (JSON, YAML, ect).
+August is a persistant data storage library that is based around folders and flat files (JSON, YAML, XML, ect).

 Its main purpose is to provide a data store that is human readable and interactable, at the cost of speed and size.